reinierdevalk/abtab/README.md

 For examples of how to use the different tools, see [Example usage](#example-usage).

-# Troubleshooting
-## Execute permission issues
-If you encounter execute permission issues when running a script, ensure that Git tracks file permissions by running

-    $ git config --global core.fileMode true

-This is a one-time configuration that makes Git preserve file permissions across `clone`s and `pull`s.
-If you have already set this up, you do not need to do it again.

-If the above command does not resolve the issues, you can manually set execute permissions for all scripts (`install`, `classpath.sh`, and `abtab`) by running

-    $ chmod +x install classpath.sh abtab

-Note that you may need to run this command after each `git pull` or `git clone` if the execute permissions are not preserved.

-## Adding an installation path to the system `PATH`
-To ensure that a software application is available system-wide in the CLI, you can add its installation path to the system `PATH`.
-To check whether an installation path is on the system `PATH`, run

-    $ echo $PATH

-If the installation path is not on the `PATH`, you can it them by adding it to the `.bash_profile` file. `.bash_profile` is usually located in your `HOME` directory (`~/`); you can check this by running

-    $ cd ~/
-    $ ls -a

-If the file does not appear in the items listed, you must create it.

-    $ touch ~/.bash_profile

-Then, add the missing installation path to `.bash_profile` by opening it with your editor of choice, and then adding the following line to it (replacing `<installation_path>` with your actual installation path).

-    export PATH="<installation_path>:$PATH"

-Finally, save `.bash_profile` and `source` it to apply the changes.
-Alternatively, you can simply close and reopen the CLI terminal.
-(Sometimes, both actions are needed.)

-    $ source ~/.bash_profile

-If the `source` command results in one or more errors similar to `-bash: $'\r': command not found`, `.bash_profile` contains Windows-style line endings.
-You must replace these before retrying -- see [Replace CRLF line endings](#replace-CRLFline-endings).

-Check if the path has been added to the system `PATH`.

-    $ echo $PATH

-:warning: **Note for Windows users** On Windows, the installation paths that are on the system `PATH` must be in the Unix-style format that the CLI understands.
-Cygwin, for example, uses the prefix `/cygdrive/c/` to replace the `C:/` in the Windows path -- meaning that every `C:/...` path becomes `/cygdrive/c/...`.

-## Creating a symlink
-As an alternative to adding an installation path to the system `PATH`, to ensure that a software application is available system-wide in the CLI, you can create a symbolic link (symlink) to its executable.
-To do so, identify the installation path of the executable (`<installation_path>`), as well as a path that is already on the system $PATH (`<PATH_path>`), and run

-    $ ln -s <installation_path>/<executable> <PATH_path>/<executable>

-## Replacing CRLF line endings
-If `source`ing a file or running a Bash script returns one or more errors similar to `-bash: $'\r': command not found`, the file or script in question contains Windows-style CRLF line endings (`\r\n`) that must be replaced by Unix-style LF line endings (`\n`).
-To achieve this, run

-    $ sed -i 's/\r//' <file>

 # Example usage
 You can use the provided example files to experiment with the various tools.